-The Counseling Services program provides counseling for all students at Texas Southern University.
+The program of the Counseling Services Center provides counseling for all students at Texas Southern University.
 The program acts as a catalyst in the educational process by promoting a healthy environment in which the individual can learn, grow, and move toward achieving his or her maximum potential.
-Specifically, the Counseling Services program facilitates total human development by providing programs that effectively integrate classroom, social, and personal experiences.
+Specifically, this program facilitates total human development by providing programs that effectively integrate classroom, social, and personal experiences.